-The School is a member of the London Interdisciplinary Social Science Doctoral Training Partnership (LISS-DTP), which is an interdisciplinary doctoral training partnership involving QMUL, Kings College London and Imperial College London.
-As a member of LISS-DTP we are able to offer 1+3 (one year MRes followed by three year PhD) and +3 (three year PhD) studentships.
-The studentships will be offered in the three thematic pathways with which the School is associated, and which align with the research expertise of our academic staff: Health, Biopolitics and Social Inequality, International Development, Conflict & Human Security, and Urbanisation, Social Change & Transformation.
+The School is a member of the London Interdisciplinary Social Science Doctoral Training Partnership (LISS-DTP), which is an interdisciplinary doctoral training partnership involving QMUL, King's College London and Imperial College London.
+As a member of LISS-DTP we are able to offer 1+3 (one year MRes followed by three year PhD) and +3 (three year PhD) studentships, for projects relating to three thematic pathways which align with the research expertise of our academic staff: Health, Biopolitics and Social Inequality, International Development, Conflict & Human Security, and Urbanisation, Social Change & Transformation.
 Successful applicants will be hosted within the School of Geography and will have access to training opportunities across the LISS-DTP.
 Eligibility is based on UK residency, although non-UK resident EU students may apply for a fees only award.

-Applications for an ESRC studentship must be made to the LISS-DTP by 31st January 2017.
+Applications for an ESRC studentship must be made to the LISS-DTP by 5pm on 31 January 2018.
 Please follow the instructions on how to apply.

 QMUL Principal’s Postgraduate Research Studentships

-The deadline for submitting application is 5pm, 31st January 2017.
+The deadline for submitting application is 5pm on 31 January 2018.
 See this page for details of the application process.

-The School invites applications for Natural Environment Research Council PhD studentships through the London NERC Doctoral Training Partnership, for projects relating to the School’s Earth Surface Science research theme.
-A collaboration between QMUL and other world leading research centres in London, the DTP is offering 35 four-year studentships commencing in September 2017 across a suite of research areas.
+The School invites applications for Natural Environment Research Council (NERC) PhD studentships through the London NERC Doctoral Training Partnership, for projects relating to the School’s Earth Surface Science research theme.
+A collaboration between QMUL and other world-leading research centres in London, the DTP is offering four-year studentships across a suite of research areas.
 See details on NERC eligibility.
 For more information, including examples of projects available, see www.london-nerc-dtp.org.
 Please do not hesitate to contact the named QMUL supervisor to discuss the details of the proposed projects.